catherineDiaz/Website/README.md

 ###Updating the Header and Footer

 All three pages of the website (*index.php*, *events.php*, and *scholarships.php*) reference the same header and footer files.
 If you wish to make a change to these files, or change the overall layout to the website, then you must edit *layout/header.php* and *layout/footer.php*, respectively.
 If you make a change in one of these files, it will change on every page of the website.

+Information that may need to be updated: Link order/adding pages, the group e-mail, phone number, and address, sponsors images, etc.

 ##Additional Notes